-It is our opinion that the Revised Applications are generally consistent with the Master Plan and do not require an area design plan as the Revised Applications largely implement the community structure proposed for the Trafalgar Urban Core Area and provides the planned NHS, urban squares, road connections, and stormwater management facilities.
-Further details about the consistency of the Revised Applications with the North Oakville Urban Design and Open Space Guidelines as well the Master Plan are addressed in the Urban Design Brief prepared by The Planning Partnership dated February 2022 and submitted with the Revised Applications.
+It is our opinion that the Revised Applications are generally consistent with the Master Plan and do not require an area design plan as the Revised Applications largely implement the community structure proposed for the Trafalgar Urban Core Area and provides the planned NHS, urban squares, road connections, and stormwater management facilities, similar to how other draft plans in the NOESP area have deviated from the road pattern within the Master Plan.
+Further details about the consistency of the Revised Applications with the North Oakville Urban Design and Open Space Guidelines as well the Master Plan are addressed in the Urban Design Brief prepared by The Planning Partnership dated May 2023 and submitted with the Revised Applications.

 In accordance with Policies 7.5.2. and 7.5.4, the revised draft plan of subdivision is designed to be compact, pedestrian and transit friendly, and include mixed use development along Trafalgar Road.
 The NHS component forms a defining boundary along the western portion of the Phase 2 Lands and a trail system within the NHS provides community connections for pedestrians between the Phase 1 Lands and the Phase 2 Lands.
 The portion of the Phase 2 Lands identified for a secondary school is in line with the NOESP identified area for a secondary school and is adjacent to the NHS and Marvin Avenue, which provides opportunity for school frontage to be facing open space and have public street access.
-The urban squares are located in the general locations identified in the NOESP and are in central areas to serve residents of both the townhouse units as well as the higher density apartment units.
+The urban squares are located in the general locations identified in the NOESP and are in central areas to serve residents of both the townhouse units as well as the higher density units.

 Overall, the transportation network is generally consistent with the Master Plan street network, with the exception of the removal of one road crossing of the NHS and fewer local road intersections with Trafalgar Road.
 The proposed development is based on a modified grid system of streets similar to the Master Plan, however the block pattern and street alignment for the townhouse blocks within the northwestern portion of the Phase 2 Lands has been revised slightly from the Master Plan and Original Applications to provide a more efficient use of planned infrastructure and optimizing the transportation network.
 A series of 17.0 m wide local streets will service these townhouse blocks and connect them to the Avenue/Transit Corridors (Threshing Mill Blvd, Wheat Boom Dr, and Street 'A').
-The proposed transportation network has been assessed by GHD in its updated Traffic Impact Study dated February 25, 2022, which is being submitted with the Revised Applications.
+The proposed transportation network has been assessed by GHD in its updated Traffic Impact Study dated May 23, 2023, which is being submitted with the Revised Applications.